holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.4 Role Assignment

-The Lead Link of a Circle may assign people to fill Defined Roles in the Circle and revoke these assignments at any time, unless these authorities have been limited or delegated.
+The Lead Link of a Circle may assign people to fill the Roles defined by that Circle and may revoke these assignments at any time, unless these authorities have been limited or delegated.

 #### 1.4.1 Unfilled Roles

-Whenever a Defined Role in a Circle is unfilled, the person in the Role that holds a Domain on assignments into the unfilled Role is automatically considered to fill it until a new assignment is made.
+Whenever a Role defined by a Circle is unfilled, the person in the Role that holds a Domain on assignments into the unfilled Role is automatically considered to fill it until a new assignment is made.

 #### 1.4.2 Assigning Roles to Multiple People

-A Lead Link may assign multiple people to the same Defined Role, as long as that will not decrease the clarity of who should enact the Accountabilities and authorities of the Role in common situations.
+A Lead Link may assign multiple people to a single Role defined by the Circle, as long as that will not decrease the clarity of who should enact the Accountabilities and authorities of the Role in common situations.

 As one way of maintaining that clarity, a Lead Link may specify a “Focus” along with each assignment, which is an area or context for that person to focus within while executing in the Role.